Activity-based workspace design examples and best practices

 When properly implemented, activity-based workspace design offers companies and employees a pleasant and productive work environment.

-Activity-based workspace design models are particularly well suited for hybrid offices and the future of work.
+Activity-based workspace design models (activity-based workspaces can also be referred to as “ABW”) are particularly well suited for hybrid offices and the future of work.
 But whatever model an organization chooses—from agile working to flexible work spaces and everything in between—activity-based workspace design offers fresh and exciting opportunities.

 In this article, we highlight activity-based workspace design examples that demonstrate how this practice can best be used for agile, flexible and hybrid work, as well as for office neighborhoods.